EthanVIII/pyfinch/README.md

 # PYFINCH - Self Replicating and Evolving Programs.
 WIP!
-Pyfinch is an attempt to create self-replicating an evolving computer programs.
+Pyfinch is an attempt to create self-replicating and evolving computer programs.

 This is a beginner's learning project.